mayerrobert/jmurmel/README.md

 a macro facility,
-backquote expansion including nested backquotes, JSR223 support, turtle- and bitmap graphics, garbage collection c/o Java, and compiled Murmel will be optimized by Java's JIT compiler.
+backquote expansion including nested backquotes, JSR223 support, turtle- and bitmap graphics and garbage collection c/o Java.

 **Goals, Priorities**

-At this time Murmel is a toy project, don't expect it to be an industrial strength Lisp in the near future.
+At this time Murmel is a personal project, don't expect it to be an industrial strength Lisp in the near future.

 Murmel is inspired by Common Lisp, i.e. when in doubt try to do it the Common Lisp way.